Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - New game mode: Speedrun Shuffle!
 This is the same as Speedrun Mode, but the order of the missions is shuffled.
 - New game mode: Mr. Page's Nice Bingo Machine!
 This is a combination of Normal Randomizer and the Mean Bingo Machine, making it a great starting point for people to learn bingo.
 - The new game screen now shows recommended presets.
+- You can pet the robots!
+(Except for Medical and Repair Bots)

 ## Minor Changes